saucelabs/sauce-docs/docs/api-testing/use-cases/key-value.md

    - Comment - for example `${kvprods}`

-   This will print out the value so you can see the change on the test report at the end of this workflow.
+   The comment will print out the value on the test report so you can see the change at the end of this workflow.

 10. Next, add a new **K/V Store** component.